praxisdigital/mod_diplomasafe/README.md

 - Fetched by the cron job through the API:
   <website_url>/admin/tool/task/scheduledtasks.php
   - In case of an error: A message is logged in Moodle and sent to the admin (users assigned a role with the "mod/diplomasafe:receive_api_error_mail" capability in course context).
-  - Get an overview of the synced templates from this URL:
+  - Get an overview of the stored templates from this URL:
   <website_url>/mod/diplomasafe/view.php?view=templates_list

 Diplomas: